Henripan/NEW-WP/README.md

 ---
 ### <a name="1">1.
 Introduction</a>
 miRTIGO is a novel miRNA target predictor, designed to identify sample-specific miRNA targets by  analyzing the same-sample miRNA-mRNA expression profiles.
 It decomposes the biological procedure behind miRNA targeting into two independent stages: contacting and binding.
-Approximating the contacting stage by a random contact model, and the efficiency of the binding stage by sequence matching scores of RNAs, miRTIGO models endogenous RNA competition explicitly in a global scale and outputs an miRTIGO signature matrix to measure the relative activity of each individual miRNA-mRNA interactions.The figure below illustrates the rationale and workflow behind miRTIGO.<br>
+Approximating the contacting stage by a random contact model, and the efficiency of the binding stage by sequence matching scores of RNAs, miRTIGO models endogenous RNA competition explicitly in a global scale and outputs an miRTIGO signature matrix to measure the relative activity of each individual miRNA-mRNA interaction.The figure below illustrates the rationale and workflow behind miRTIGO.<br>

 ![test](https://github.com/Henripan/NEW-WP/blob/master/Figure%201.jpg)<br>

 ---
 ### <a name="2">2.
 Purpose of this algorithm</a>
 miRTIGO was developed to help researchers with insufficient programing skills to efficiently and accurately identify context-specific targets for miRNAs.
-As a unique feature of miRTIGO, giving sample-specific predictions enables researchers to explore the biological mechanisms of the miRNA-mediated post-transcriptional regulatory network when samples are limited (e.g. rare tumor samples) or even in individual samples (e.g. single cells, exosome samples).
+As a unique feature of miRTIGO, giving sample-specific predictions enables researchers to explore the biological mechanisms of the miRNA-mediated post-transcriptional regulatory network when sample size is limited (e.g. rare tumor samples) or even in individual samples (e.g. single cells, exosome samples).

 ---
 ### <a name="3">3.
 Executing miRTIGO</a>
 ####  <a name="4">3.1 Files required</a>
 In order to run the current version of miRTIGO, the users should provide two data files describing the expression levels of each miRNA and mRNA in a sample, respectively.
 And one additional file describing the correspondence of samples between the miRNA and mRNA data files.
 All files are tab-delimited ASCII text files and must comply with the following specifications:

-1.**Input miRNA file** is organized as follows:<br>
+1. **Input miRNA file** is organized as follows:<br>

 | miRNA | TCGA-05-4384-01A-01T-1754-13 | TCGA-05-4390-01A-02T-1754-13 | TCGA-05-4396-01A-21H-1857-13 | TCGA-50-5066-01A-01T-1627-13|
 | :-------------: |:-------------:| :-----:| :-----:|:-----:|